 Here is reader Joe, a 23-year-old living in a rural town in Pennsylvania.
 He rents and has two roommates.
-He believes living on 200% of FPL is just fine and explains his budget below:
+He believes living on 200% of FPL is just fine.
+His plan is to frugal his way to early retirement and explains his budget below:

 The “do-ability” of retiring at 200% of the poverty level is not so bad if you live in a poor area.
 Not all of us are coastal elites.
 Consider that $25,000 a year goes a long way when rent is $650 a month.